A Short Glossary of Book Nerds' Commonly Used Terms

 - book mail: books that have come in the mail either as a result of a purchase the book nerd has made, or as a result of publishers wishing the book nerd to review ARCs.

 - book polygamist: one who has an ongoing relationship with multiple books at once.
-Not to be confused with reading many books simultaneously, which, as someone who has tried is, I have found to be quite impossible.
+Reading many books simultaneously.

 - DNF: an acronym for Did Not Finish.
 While some book guilt surrounds DNF, sometimes it just cannot be helped.